 Atomoxetine increased the risk of suicidal ideation in short-term studies in children and adolescents with Attention-Deficit/Hyperactivity Disorder (ADHD).
 Pooled analyses of short-term (6 to 18 weeks) placebo-controlled trials of atomoxetine in children and adolescents have revealed a greater risk of suicidal ideation early during treatment in those receiving atomoxetine.
-There were a total of 12 trials (11 in ADHD and 1 in enuresis) involving over 2200 patients (including 1357 patients receiving atomoxetine hydrochloride and 851 receiving placebo).
+There were a total of 12 trials (11 in ADHD and 1 in enuresis) involving over 2200 patients (including 1357 patients receiving atomoxetine and 851 receiving placebo).
 The average risk of suicidal ideation in patients receiving atomoxetine was 0.4% (5/1357 patients), compared to none in placebo-treated patients.
 There was 1 suicide attempt among these approximately 2200 patients, occurring in a patient treated with atomoxetine.
 No suicides occurred in these trials.
 All reactions occurred in children 12 years of age or younger.
 All reactions occurred during the first month of treatment.
-It is unknown whether the risk of suicidal ideation in pediatric patients extends to longer-term use.
-A similar analysis in adult patients treated with atomoxetine for either ADHD or major depressive disorder (MDD) did not reveal an increased risk of suicidal ideation or behavior in association with the use of atomoxetine.
+It is unknown whether the risk of suicidal ideation in pediatric patients treated with atomoxetine use.
+A similar analysis in adult patients treated with atomoxetine and risk of suicidal ideation in pediatric patients treated with atomoxetine or behavior in association with the use of atomoxetine.